Over the next years, the Forum will focus on:

 PAUL WARNER (TREASURER)

-Paul has more than 28 years’ experience in the mining industry and has specialized in community engagement and community development since 1997.
+Paul has almost 40 years’ experience in the mining industry and has specialized in community engagement and community development since 1997.

 Mafalda equips organizations and people to interact, communicate and manage across differences.
 Her innovative training programs help build trust, reduce misunderstandings, leverage differences effectively and introduce the invisible power of culture.